vilvadot/vilva.io/src/posts/2019/choosing-a-tech-stack.md

 (Thanks to everyone who suffered the harassment 🖤)

 The journey is starting a bit slower than expected buy I have been working on quite a few things.
-One of them is setting up a project scaffolding I can maintain and reuse to start projects in “the most efficient way possible”.
+One of them is setting up a project scaffolding I can maintain and reuse to start product-building in “the most efficient way possible”.

 TL;DR
 -----